 Sexy Walk: The Black Queen and the Condesce both do this.

 Black and White Morality: The conflict in general boils down to this.
-This is physically represented in the Chess Battlefield through the armies of Prospit and Derse (though there are exceptions through the Wayward Vagabond and Aimless Renagade, both of which represent Derse).
+This is physically represented in the Chess Battlefield through the armies of Prospit and Derse (though there are exceptions through the Wayward Vagabond and Aimless Renegade, both of which represent Derse).

 Blue and Orange Morality: The cosmic forces predictably display this (Skaia, Paradox Space, and most notably the Horrorterrors).